MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/lift-shift-to-containers.md

 > Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016

 Windows containers provide a great mechanism for modernizing traditional or legacy applications.
-Although you may hear this approach referred to as "lift and shift to containers," the lift-and-shift metaphor originates from shifting workloads from physical to virtual machines and has been used lately when referring to moving workloads as is to the cloud (whether private or public).
-Today this term is more appropriately applied to migrating virtual machines (VMs).
-But containers are not VMs and thinking of them as VMs can lead to confusion over how an application can be containerized, or whether it even can – or should – be containerized.
+Although you may hear this approach referred to as "lift and shift to containers", the lift-and-shift metaphor originates from shifting workloads from physical to virtual machines, and is used when referring to moving workloads to the cloud.
+Today, this term is more appropriately applied to migrating virtual machines (VMs).
+But containers are not VMs, and thinking of them as VMs can lead to confusion over how an application is containerized, or whether it can, or should, be containerized.

 This topic provides practical guidance on moving traditional applications to Windows containers.
 It's aimed at helping you prioritize which applications should be containerized, by explaining special considerations up-front.